 Because this is already integrated with modules like Sales and Purchasing, you avoid costly data errors, manual reconciliation, double entries and other unnecessary redundancies.

-The Sales module covers the entire sales process – sales queries and handling, quotation creation, document drafting and printing, sales order management (with the correct taxation), and tracking pending sales orders.
+The Sales module of ERP software covers the entire sales process – sales queries and handling, quotation creation, document drafting and printing, sales order management (with the correct taxation), and tracking of pending sales orders.

-With this, you can easily perform key sales analysis through interactive dashboards, as well as calculate gross profit for created quotations.
+With this, you can easily perform key sales analysis through interactive dashboards, and calculate gross profit for created quotations.